julianrojas87/era-vocabulary/README.md

 # era-vocabulary

 Vocabulary definition for the European Union Agency for Railways.
+The vocabulary documentation is built using the [Widoco](https://github.com/dgarijo/Widoco) toolset.

 Online documentation for this vocabulary is available at http://era.ilabt.imec.be/era-vocabulary/index-en.html